Vyn-Lazarotti/Vyn-Lazarotti/README.md

-## Sobre mim
+## About me

-Me chamo Vinicius Lazaroti.
-Atualmente tenho 23 anos e sou estudante de Análise e Desenvolvimento de Sistemas na Una Contagem (previsão de conclusão: Julho/2028).
+Hello!
+My name is Vinicius Lazaroti, actually 23 years old.
+I'm from Brazil and studying Analysis and Systems Development at Una Contagem.

 ---

-## Atualmente estudando
+## Studying

 - Java
 - C#